 National and state and territory

-Includes: dwellings targeted to Indigenous people and ICHOs that provide medium- to long-term housing tenure to tenants.
+Inclusions: dwellings that are targeted to Indigenous people and ICHOs that provide medium- to long-term housing tenure to tenants.

-Apart from the following data items, the collection focuses on dwellings managed by funded ICHOs only (for NSW, this means excluding not actively-registered ICHOs):
+Apart from the following, the data collection focuses on dwellings managed by funded ICHOs only (for NSW, this means excluding not actively registered ICHOs):

 There is no ICH program in the ACT.

 Indigenous Community Housing Collection, 2017–18; Quality Statement